Preferences - Portfolios

 Rebalancing

-In the rebalancing preferences you can define the "method" for creating trade orders from rebalancing as well as the transaction types used in creating buy and sell trade orders when rebalancing a portfolio.
+In the Rebalancing preferences, you can define the method for creating trade orders from rebalancing as well as the transaction types used in creating buy and sell trade orders when rebalancing a portfolio.

-- Create trade orders based on trade amount (calculate unit price based on amount and difference)
+Create trade orders based on trade amount (calculate unit price based on amount and difference)

-Choose this option if you want to fix the amount and trade amount of the trade orders created by rebalancing and adjust the unit price to match amount * unit price = trade amount (default option).
+Choose this option if you want to fix the amount and trade amount of the trade orders created by rebalancing and adjust the unit price to match the amount * unit price = trade amount (default option).
 With this option, you will end up with trade orders that should be executed "with trade amount", since the trade amount equals the difference in the position between the rebalanced portfolio and the model portfolio.

-Choose this option if you instead want to fix the amount and unit price of the trade orders created by rebalancing and adjust the trade amount to match amount * unit price = trade amount.
-With this option, you will end up with trade orders that should be executed "with amount", since the amount and unit price equal the difference in the position between the rebalanced portfolio and the model portfolio on the rebalancing date.
+Choose this option if you instead want to fix the amount and unit price of the trade orders created by rebalancing and adjust the trade amount to match the amount * unit price = trade amount.
+With this option, you will end up with trade orders that should be executed "with the amount", since the amount and unit price equal the difference in the position between the rebalanced portfolio and the model portfolio on the rebalancing date.

 Below, define the transaction types used for the created trade orders, and when the trade orders are executed, for the transactions recorded to the portfolios.

-- Select the transaction type for "buy" trade orders (mandatory)
+Select the transaction type for "buy" trade orders (mandatory)

 Choose the transaction type used to create buy trade orders from rebalancing.
 This is the transaction type used for all buys.

-- Select the transaction type for "sell" trade orders (mandatory)
+Select the transaction type for "sell" trade orders (mandatory)

 Choose the transaction type used to create sell trade orders from rebalancing.
 This is the default transaction type used for sells.

-- Select the transaction type used for trade orders when selling an entire position (optional, if not defined, then the selected "sell" type is used)
+Select the transaction type used for trade orders when selling an entire position (optional, if not defined, then the selected "sell" type is used)

 Choose the transaction type used for sell trade orders when rebalancing creates a sell trade order based on units instead of trade amount, for example when selling away an entire position from a portfolio.
 If left empty, the selected sell type is used for all kinds of sell trade orders.